Startup Accelerator vs Incubator: Differences and Things to Consider

 11 min read

 Any startup founder knows that getting a new business off the ground can be difficult.
 There are so many things to worry about, especially if you don't know where to start.
-Joining a startup incubator or accelerator can be a good move.
+Joining an incubator or accelerator can be a good move.
 This blog post will compare the two, highlighting the key differences and things to consider.

 Let's pretend you're really excited to plant an exotic fruit tree.
 You have the rare seeds and know a thing or two about cultivating this species to bring the tasty fruit you're craving.
 Yet there's so much beyond your knowledge scope if you haven't done anything like this before.
 By deciding to figure it all out on your own through trial and error, you'll probably risk killing the fragile sprout.
 Instead, there's an option of turning to the experts for help who'll give potting tips, recommend the needed soil, fertilizer, and light, and assist you with care, so the sprout grows to be big and healthy.

 The thing is that making a startup sink to failure is just as easy as killing a sprout.
-In fact, the current startup failure rate is as big as 90%.
+In fact, the current startup failure rate is as high as 90%.
 That's why many founders go to the startup "gurus" and support institutions if they seek advice and guidance.
 On this page, we'll compare an incubator vs accelerator, two very popular startup words.
 We'll define the peculiarities of each to help you see the difference and maybe choose one to aid your business.

 Startup Incubators